since1968/stat-blocks/homebrewery/src/stiletto.markdown

 #### Signature Maneuver
 Starting at 17th level, you become known for a deadly maneuver.
-Due to your research, either in libraries or with a martial scholar, you master or invent a signature maneuver.
+Due to your research, either in libraries or with a martial scholar, you master a signature maneuver.
 You may use this maneuver at will unless the maneuver specifies otherwise.
 You are not required to expend a superiority die to commit this maneuver.

 Select one maneuver from the list of Signature Maneuvers, which are detailed below.